 Sarah Christie

-Hi my name is Sarah Christie, I’m 35 and a volunteer and a board director of ACE Energy.
-I live on the doorstep of the hydro plant in Donside Village.
-I spend a lot of my free time working alongside the team to ensure we are producing at maximum power.
-I help by keeping the otter screen clear of any debris.
+Sarah Christie is 39 and a volunteer and a Director of ACE.
+She’s lived on the doorstep of the hydro plant in Donside Village until 2024 when she sadly moved out of the village.
+She will continue to spend a lot of my free time working alongside the team to ensure we are producing at maximum possible power.
+Sarah helps by keeping the otter screen clear of any debris.

-I have also gave passers-by an inside look into how the hydro works and have also helped plant over 1500 trees into the surrounding area.
-I just like getting stuck in with the team.
+Sarah has also given passers-by an inside look into how the hydro works and have also helped plant over 2000 trees into the surrounding area.
+She just like getting stuck in with the team.

-Look forward to meeting new people and new ventures in the Donside Hydro.
+She always look forward to meeting new people and new ventures at the Donside Hydro.